 There is life in the light.
 There is truth in the light.
 There is love in the light.
 There is safety in the light.

 The big cruise ships—the wealths of the nations, religions, fame and fortunes, flock-fleecing, and kingdom denying—sink, and as they sink, the people who have been raised from the waters come to life in a mass awakening.

-Brainwashed, unattached, distracted cruise ship life has gone, and real, raw and illuminated life has come so that we can be born again.
-So that we can find true life again.
+Brainwashed, unattached, distracted cruise ship life has gone, and real, raw, illuminated life has come so that people are born again.
+So that people can find true life.